 Where To Buy

 Find dried somen in Asian or Japanese grocery stores.
-You won’t find frozen or fresh somen noodles like udon or soba noodles, as drying the noodles are part of the noodle-making process.
+You won’t find frozen or fresh somen noodles like udon or soba noodles, as drying the noodles is part of the noodle-making process.

 My favorite brand is Ibonoito (揖保乃糸), which you might find at Japanese grocery stores.
 I grew up eating this brand, and it’s the best in flavor, texture, and price point.